If it's medical, criminal or fire related, Call 911

-If emergency personnel police/fire/EMS need to reach us, they can try knocking on our door (1A) - but our white noise machine may prevent us from hearing that at night, or they can call the same number you call to leave us voicemail or a text (which will wake us up), or they can leave a message on the answering machine 973-746-8696 (which will not wake us up), or they can call Affiliated Management 973-992-1555 (off-hours answering service) and then whoever is on call can reach us.
+If emergency personnel police/fire/EMS need to reach us, they can try knocking on our door (1A) - but our white noise machine may prevent us from hearing that at night, or they can call the residents-only number that you call to leave us voicemail or a text (voicemail there will wake us up), or they can leave a message on the answering machine 973-746-8696 (which will not wake us up), or they can call Affiliated Management 973-992-1555 (off-hours answering service) and then whoever is on call can reach us.

 See our FAQ page for info about what to do in a power outage.
-This would only be an emergency situation if you have medication that needs to be refrigerated or something like that.
+This would only be an emergency situation if you have life-saving medication such as insulin that needs to be refrigerated, or something like that.

 If a pipe bursts in your apartment, your bathtub, toilet, or sink backs up so badly that you can't fix it with your plunger, contact us.
 We have plungers and snakes and all that, and if we can't fix it, we will contact plumbers, sewer/drain company, or whatever is relevant. ...and we can shut off the water, we have mops, a wet vac, etc.

 If the fire department is on site and you have a cat, best thing to do would probably be to put your cat in a carrier, then leave your cat in your car (with a window cracked or A/C turned on) until we get the all clear.
 If possible, it's a good idea to keep a bag of food and other cat supplies somewhere in your apartment in case of emergency.

 If there is a fire, we will notify the fire department of every apartment that we are aware of that has a cat.

 If your cat or other approved pet is having an emergency situation and needs veterinary care, but your regular vet is closed: